plone/plone.app.theming/docs/index.rst

 When this theme is applied, the result will look very much like the static HTML file ``theme.html`` (and its associated CSS, JavaScript and image files), except the placeholder identified by the node in the theme with id ``main`` will be filled by Plone's main content area.

-Plone ships with an example theme called, appropriately, *Example theme*, which uses the venerable `Twitter Bootstrap <http://twitter.github.com/bootstrap/>`_ to build a simple yet functional theme exposing most of Plone's core functionality.
+Plone ships with a theme called *Barceloneta Theme*.
 Look at this example - in particular the ``rules.xml`` file - to learn more about how Diazo themes work.

 Using the control panel
 =======================